Women's suffrage in Wales: March to Victory, 1912–1918

-After the Peoples Act 1918
+After the Representation of the People Act 1918

 During the First World War, relief work helped keep the women's societies in Wales active, though membership numbers began to fall.
-After the People's act of 1918, many of the regional branches began to wither.
+After the Representation of the People Act 1918, many of the regional branches began to wither.
 The Llangollen WSS resolved to disband in December 1918, handing their marching banner to the National Council, believing their work was done.
 While others, such as the Newport branch, revised their aims to form a Women's Citizen Association taking an active interest in welfare and social issues.
 Other branches continued the political vision of equal suffrage, notably Bangor, while the Cardiff WSS busied itself by attempting to secure the election of women to local government posts.
 The fact that the terms of enfranchisement were not equal to men ensured that the surviving suffragist societies still had a focus, and the first point of order was the bill to admit women as MPs.
 This was passed in October 1918 and seventeen women stood at the 1918 General Election.
 There was one female candidacy in Wales, Millicent Mackenzie, a former professor of education from the University College of South Wales and Monmouthshire, who unsuccessfully contested the newly formed University of Wales seat.
-It took until 1929 for Wales to return its first female MP, Megan Lloyd George, the youngest daughter of the former Prime Minister.
+It took until 1929 for Wales to return its first female MP, Megan Lloyd George, the youngest daughter of the former prime minister.

 In 1921 Margaret Mackworth, now the second Viscountess Rhondda, launched the Six Point Group, an action group that focused heavily on the equality between men and women and the rights of the child.
 Mackworth continued to strive towards equality for women and emerged as one of the leading feminist campaigners in Britain during the inter-war period.
 She established a number of women's organisations, pressure groups and launched the influential feminist journal Time and Tide.
 She also made an unsuccessful bid to gain entry into the House of Lords, fighting against a 1922 ruling that barred the admission of women.

 Equal franchise was eventually won with the passing of the Representation of the People Act 1928.
 This was not achieved through a matter of course, but through a constant campaign of organised pressure.
 The NUWSS reorganised into the National Union of Societies for Equal Citizenship (NUSEC), taking on a broader range of issues to secure more widespread support.

 The Women's Freedom League (WFL), which was formed in 1907 out of schism caused by Emmeline Pankhurst's desire for a more authoritarian style of leadership within the WSPU, was a vocal advocate of equal rights throughout the 1920s.
 In 1919 there were four WFL branches in Wales, and, although the Aberdyfi and Cardiff branches had disbanded by 1921, both Montgomery Boroughs and Swansea remained staunchly active throughout the decade.